SkillsFundingAgency/das-employer-feedback-jobs/README.md

 ## How It Works

-The employer feedback generate summaries job causes the summary table of the latest feedback (stars) to be rebuilt.
+The Employer Feedback Generate Summaries job rebuilds the summary table with the latest feedback (star ratings).

-The Sync employer accounts job will ensure that the local employer feedback database stays in sync with the master Employer Accounts
+The Sync Employer Accounts job ensures that the local Employer Feedback database remains in sync with the master Employer Accounts.

 ## 🚀 Installation